iweinacker/latinb/README.md

 ## Credits

 ### content
-- The code to make the social media links was taken from the CI love running project.
+- The code to make the social media links was taken from the CI love running project I think therefore I blog project.
-- The format of zoom effects, the head, and the restaurant section are based on the CI love running project too.
+- The format the head, and the restaurant section are based on the CI love running project too.

 ### Media
 - The image in the headers, restaurant and background form was taken from [pexels](https://www.pexels.com/).
 - The font was taken from [Fontawesome](https://fontawesome.com/)
+- I used also the official [Bootstrap](https://getbootstrap.com/) main page.